Finsbury Growth & Income Trust Buys Back Shares

 Finsbury Gwth & Inc Shs (GB:FGT) has released an update.

-Finsbury Growth & Income Trust PLC has repurchased 249,013 of its own shares at 847.13 pence each, adding to a treasury stockpile now totaling 61,893,281 shares.
-This transaction adjusts the total voting rights to 163,098,022, a crucial figure for shareholders calculating their stake in the company.
-The move reflects a strategic effort by the trust to manage its share capital effectively.
+Finsbury Growth & Income Trust PLC has repurchased 243,756 of its own shares at a price of 844.94 pence per share, adding them to its treasury holdings.
+This move adjusts the company’s total voting rights to 162,352,933, enabling shareholders to recalibrate their interest calculations.
+The buyback strategy is part of the company’s ongoing efforts to manage its share capital and enhance shareholder value.

 For further insights into GB:FGT stock, check out TipRanks’ Stock Analysis page.